Project-Resilience/mvp/use_cases/eluc/README.md

 Experiments run to analyze the models for the paper can be found in the [experiments](experiments) directory.
 Rough [predictor](experiments/predictor_experiments.ipynb) and [prescriptor](experiments/prescriptor_experiments.ipynb) experiments can be found as well as more polished notebooks such as [crop.ipynb](experiments/crop.ipynb) which are used to generate figures for the paper.

 Ultimately, to overall replicate the paper, the following steps should be taken:

+Note: set the python path environment variable to the eluc directory first using: `export PYTHONPATH=$PWD`

 1. Train the predictor models using [train_predictors.py](predictors/train_predictors.py): `python -m predictors.train_predictors`

 2. Run predictor significance using [predictor_experiments.ipynb](experiments/predictor_experiments.ipynb)